 Tightening the threshold to $10^{-3}$ leads to a substantial reduction in the error by nearly an order of magnitude, particularly for the perpendicular component, indicating rapid improvement in the accuracy of the response properties as the quality of the Cholesky representation increases.
-For thresholds of $10^{-4}$ and tighter, the errors in both $\alpha_{xx}$ and $\alpha_{zz}$ become negligibly small and effectively converge to zero within numerical precision.
-Importantly, the convergence behaviour of the two tensor components is nearly identical beyond this point, demonstrating that the Cholesky approximation introduces no anisotropic bias in the polarizability tensor when a sufficiently tight threshold is employed.
+For thresholds of $10^{-4}$ and tighter, the errors in both $\alpha_{xx}$ and $\alpha_{zz}$ become negligibly small and effectively converge to the result obtained from conventional integrals without CD.
+Importantly, the convergence behavior of the two tensor components is nearly identical beyond this point, demonstrating that the Cholesky approximation introduces no anisotropic bias in the polarizability tensor when a sufficiently tight threshold is employed.
 This uniform convergence is essential for reliable prediction of anisotropic response properties in molecular systems.
-The height of the bars further reveals the expected monotonic increase in the number of Cholesky vectors as the threshold is tightened, reflecting the growing computational cost of the decomposition.
+The height of the bars further reveals the expected monotonic increase in the number of Cholesky vectors as the threshold is tightened, reflecting the growing computational cost.
 However, the rapid saturation of the polarizability errors at moderate thresholds indicates that high accuracy can be achieved without resorting to excessively tight Cholesky thresholds.
 In particular, a threshold of $10^{-4}$ or $10^{-5}$ already provides a satisfactory description of the static polarizability while maintaining a manageable number of Cholesky vectors.
 Although convergence is achieved at looser thresholds, a Cholesky threshold of $10^{-5}$ is chosen throughout to provide a safe, reliable margin of accuracy.